Donate to 80,000 Hours

 • When respondents were prompted to assign influence to a list of factors, 80,000 Hours was the 2nd most influential factor.

-The 2023 Open Philanthropy survey has not yet been published.
-But they have shared with us that over the years 2020-2022, we have positively influenced the careers of a similar proportion of survey respondents.
+Open Philanthropy ran another, larger survey in 2023.
+Unfortunately, there isn’t a public version of this, but they have shared with us that we positively influenced the careers of a similar proportion of survey respondents from 2020–2022.

 When respondents were asked which factors had helped them have an impact and connect with other EAs, 31% mentioned 80,000 Hours, making it the 2nd most commonly mentioned factor.